 This post was last updated on October 16th, 2023 at 07:40 am

 This size guide will give valuable information on the size of blue whale size.
 We’ll look into aspects like the average size of a blue whale and compare the measurements to popular mammals and historic animals like the megalodon.
 We’ll also compare the size of a blue whale to ordinary objects.

 The blue whale size is the largest animal known to have ever lived on this earth.
 They are thought to get as big as 100 feet (2400 inches or 6 meters) long and weigh up to 200 tons (400,000lb)!
 That is more than the weight of thirty elephants!
 With a heart that weighs close to 1,000 pounds (0.5 tons) and blood that is eight times thicker than our own, these creatures are truly amazing.

 Blue Whale Size Table of Contents

-- Blue whale size parameters
+- Blue whale’s size chart by habitat

 - What is the relationship between blue whale sizes and their habitats?

 - What size is the biggest blue whale?